-Everyone rushes to the table when burgers are on the menu – but these ones will put a spring in their step.
-That’s because these tender patties are topped with a crisp Cheddar crisp – it adds a special cheesy touch and they’re so simple to make!
+Sure, everyone rushes to the table when burgers are on the menu, but these ones will get them moving double-quick.
+That’s because we've topped each tender beef patty with a Cheddar crisp – it adds a special cheesy touch and is super simple to make!

 rustic herb spice blend

 bake-at-home burger buns(ContainsGluten, Egg, Milk, SoyMay be presentSesame, Tree Nuts, Lupin)

 Preheat the oven to 200°C/180°C fan-forced.
 Thinly slice the brown onion.
 Slice the tomato into rounds.
 Thinly slice the pear into wedges.
 In a medium bowl, combine the balsamic vinegar (for the salad), honey and a good drizzle of olive oil.
 Season with salt and pepper and set aside.

 Heat a drizzle of olive oil in a large frying pan over a medium-high heat.
 Add the onion and cook, stirring often, until softened, 5-6 minutes.
 Add the balsamic vinegar (for the onion), the water and brown sugar.
 Cook, stirring often, until dark and sticky, 3-5 minutes.
 Transfer to a small bowl.

 While the onion is cooking, combine the beef mince, rustic herb spice blend, fine breadcrumbs (see ingredients list), egg and the salt in a large bowl with a good pinch of black pepper.
 Shape the beef mixture into patties, a little larger than your burger buns.
 Transfer to a plate.
 TIP: Make a shallow indentation in the centre of each patty to help prevent it puffing up as it cooks.